 - to comply with legal and regulatory requirements, specifically where there is a local legal requirement to provide information to government/regulatory authorities;

 - to monitor (on an aggregated basis) the number of individuals entering and working in a Shell premise for human resources and real estate planning; and

 - in the case of contractors only (not Shell employees) the date and time of their entry and exit of Shell premises is used for the purposes of financial management and control.

 Most of our premises and assets are equipped with surveillance cameras (CCTV).
 Where surveillance cameras are used they will be identified.
 Surveillance cameras are used for health, safety and security specifically the protection of Shell assets, Shell staff and visitors to Shell premises.
-All images are routinely deleted unless there has been a health, safety or security incident, or suspected or actual criminal activity, in which case they may be viewed by internal Shell investigation teams and external service providers and advisors, and if legally required or permitted by law enforcement or other government authorities.
+All images are routinely deleted unless there has been a health, safety or security incident, suspected or actual criminal activity, in which case they may be viewed by internal Shell investigation teams and externally if legally required or permitted by law enforcement or other government authority.